mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 remain on station (though at a curiously respectful distance) to prevent intruders from entering the site.

-Palique’s Amber Zone is due to frequent meteor bombardment.
+Palique's Amber Zone is due to frequent meteor bombardment.
-The world is a captured body that follows a highly eccentric orbit which takes it through one of the system’s two dense planetoid belts twice a year.
+The world is a captured body that follows a highly eccentric orbit which takes it through one of the system's two dense planetoid belts twice a year.
 Although conveniently placed as an industrial center for the minerals mined from the rich belts, Palique can be a hazardous destination for starships.
-All of the world’s cities are deep underground for protection and the world is justly famous for the quality of vacc suits and vacuum–environment survival gear manufactured there.
+All of the world's cities are deep underground for protection and the world is justly famous for the quality of vacc suits and vacuum–environment survival gear manufactured there.